tsuyama1990/template_cli_agent/dev_documents/templates/ARCHITECT_INSTRUCTION.md

 4. **Design Architecture** (Min 500 words)
    - File structure, class/function definitions overview, data models.
 5. **Implementation Plan** (Min 500 words per cycle)
-   - Break down the project into Cycles (CYCLE01, CYCLE02, ...).
+   - Decompose the project into logical, self-contained units and assign them to sequential cycles (CYCLE01, CYCLE02, ...).
    - Detail exactly what features belong to each cycle.
 6. **Test Strategy** (Min 500 words per cycle)
    - How each cycle will be tested.